- You are viewing a Navigating Care library resource.

 Swallow the extended-release tablets whole; do not split, chew, or crush them.

 Your doctor may need to temporarily or permanently stop treatment if you experience certain severe side effects.
 Be sure to tell your doctor how you are feeling during your treatment.

 - tell your doctor and pharmacist if you are allergic to upadacitinib, any other medications, or any of the ingredients in upadacitinib extended-release tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor if you have ulcers (sores in the lining of your stomach or intestine), diverticulitis (swelling of the lining of the large intestine), herpes zoster (shingles; a rash that can occur in people who have had chickenpox in the past), or anemia (a lower than normal number of red blood cells), or liver disease, including hepatitis B or C.
+- tell your doctor if you have ulcers (sores in the lining of your stomach or intestine), diverticulitis (swelling of the lining of the large intestine), herpes zoster (shingles; a rash that can occur in people who have had chickenpox in the past), anemia (a lower than normal number of red blood cells), kidney disease, or liver disease, including hepatitis B or C.